 Transparency boosts the culture of innovation.
-It is essential that employees should know what the buzz is around the ideas shared, challenges posed by the organisation, etc. Often employees are left in the dark having no clue on further steps on the ideas posted.
-This may create chaos and trust issues in the entire innovation initiative (Zhong, 2018).
+It is essential that employees know the buzz around the ideas shared, challenges posed by the organisation, etc. Often employees are left in the dark having no clue on further steps on the ideas posted; this may create chaos and trust issues in the entire innovation initiative (Zhong, 2018).
 In such instances, social collaboration tools can provide a platform to employees where they can collaborate, communicate, engage, and share the selection process updates in real-time.
 According to Deloitte (2017), millennials want to work in places where they feel empowered and accountable – where they feel they can make a difference and have an impact.

 Recognition and Rewards

-Building an effective reward and recognition system is a key aspect of maintaining and encouraging innovation.
+Building an effective reward and recognition system is key to maintaining and encouraging innovation.
 Appreciation and recognition are essential to an outstanding workplace.
-Employees want to be respected and valued by others for their contribution.
-When employees and their work are valued, they seem happy, loyal, satisfied with the organisation.
-Therefore, developing an effective tool for rewards and recognition can encourage and keep employees continue to post their ideas to get recognised and rewarded their effort (Daher, 2016).
-Elements of gamification in innovation management tools can help in streamlining the rewards mechanism.
-Awarding points to the highest contributor or bestowing the winning idea can fuel competitive spirits and active participation.
-As organisations strive to develop an innovative culture in the organisation, it is necessary to consider implementing the right strategies to bring about the transformation from the ground up.
-It is suggested integrating an effective idea management software or tools into the digital workplace, which can collaborate, capture, evaluate, and pick innovative ideas that can help in business growth (Serrat, 2017).
+Employees want to be respected and valued by others for their contributions.
+When employees and their work are valued, they seem happy, loyal, and satisfied with the organisation.
+Therefore, developing an effective tool for rewards and recognition can encourage and keep employees to continue to post their ideas to get recognised and rewarded for their effort (Daher, 2016).
+Elements of gamification in innovation management tools can help streamline the rewards mechanism.
+For example, awarding points to the highest contributor or bestowing the winning idea can fuel competitive spirits and active participation.
+As organisations strive to develop an innovative culture, it is necessary to consider implementing the right strategies to bring about the transformation from the ground up.
+Integrating effective idea management software or tools into the digital workplace can collaborate, capture, evaluate, and pick innovative ideas that can help in business growth (Serrat, 2017).

 Looking to transform the ideas into powerful business outcomes?
 Check out Viima or book an ideation workshop with Innovolo.
-At this stage of the pyramid when the organisation has achieved all the other types of innovation and has emerged to embed the innovation in the culture of the organisation.
+At this stage of the pyramid, when the organisation has achieved all the other types of innovation and has emerged to embed the innovation in the organisation's culture.
 The organisation is free from any further intrusion from the owner.
-At this point, the organisation has managed to capture a major share of the market; the customers are satisfied with the products and services of the organisation (Janowicz & Luty, 2019).
-This leads to the increased value of the business in the market, which, in effect, amplifies the goodwill of the firm.
-This level of the value pyramid is achieved by embedding the innovation into the culture of the organisation.
-The entire film is based on the idea of implementing creative thinking into the organisation by motivating the employee at each part of the production and idea generation of the product (Jajja et al., 2017).
-The collaboration is created by the managers of the firm to work as a team throughout the designing of the products.
+At this point, the organisation has managed to capture a major share of the market; the customers are satisfied with the products and services of the organisation (Janowicz & Luty, 2019); this leads to the increased value of the business in the market, which, in effect, amplifies the firm's goodwill.
+This level of the value pyramid is achieved by embedding innovation into the organisation's culture.
+The entire film is based on implementing creative thinking into the organisation by motivating the employee at each part of the production and idea generation of the product (Jajja et al., 2017).
+The firm's managers create the collaboration to work as a team throughout the design of the products.
 The managers of the company thrive on creating a decentralised environment for the employees to brainstorm ideas that are fitted to the dynamic environment of the marketplace.

-The implementation of innovative culture also requires the organisation to be more receptive to the failures of the creative ideas.
-Culture driven innovation is the result of continuous attempts towards achieving the optimal results and not to be demotivated if there is no success (Gursoy & Guven, 2016).
-The management of the organisation needs to adapt to the changing trends and encourage the employees of the organisation to be vigilant in adapting as per the changes in the organisational environment.
+Implementing innovative culture also requires the organisation to be more receptive to the failures of creative ideas.
+Culture-driven innovation results from continuous attempts towards achieving the optimal results and not to be demotivated if there is no success (Gursoy & Guven, 2016).
+The organisation's management needs to adapt to the changing trends and encourage the employees of the organisation to be vigilant in adapting to the changes in the organisational environment.

-Google is an organisation which has culture driven innovation; the firm is focused on deriving innovation in the organisation operations.
+Google is an organisation that has culture-driven innovation; the firm is focused on deriving innovation in the organisation’s operations.
 It organised Google events where different speakers are invited to encourage and participate in generating open-mindedness in the employees (Gursoy & Guven,2016).
-It encourages transparency between the employees and the owners of the organisation to promote a more innovative way of thinking.
+It encourages transparency between the employees and the organisation's owners to promote a more innovative way of thinking.
 The company has created a 20%-time policy, where the employee has to spend 20% of their working hours working on their pet projects.
 The outcomes of these projects include Google Maps, Google News AdSense, and Gmail.

-The company develops such organisational culture, where there is always flexibility to implement new changes with respect to the evolving trends in the market for meeting the customers’ demands.
-The employees are highly engaged and motivated for ensuring the achievement of necessary activities to increase the productivity and reputation of the business.
-It is important that the senior executives carefully assess the success rate of innovation in the market before implementing the required changes.
-However, it should be considered that for creating values through innovation collaboration and engagement of the employees is required.
-Such transformation can only be achieved if the employees show commitment and positive behaviour towards innovation for the benefits of the firm.
+The company develops such organisational culture, where there is always flexibility to implement new changes concerning the evolving trends in the market to meet the customers’ demands.
+The employees are highly engaged and motivated to ensure the achievement of necessary activities to increase the productivity and reputation of the business.
+It is important that the senior executives carefully assess the innovation success rate in the market before implementing the required changes.
+However, it should be considered that for creating values through innovation, collaboration and engagement of the employees are required.
+Such transformation can only be achieved if the employees show commitment and positive behaviour towards innovation for the firm's benefit.

-If the employees have a clear and adequate understanding of the values, they will reflect the same behaviour and attitude in the organisation to achieve the determined goals and objectives.
-It is necessary for innovative ideas to achieve their implementation stage for generating desired outcomes and results.
-The need to capture and maximise that intellectual capital in a sustainable and sellable way can cause a sufficient increase in the value (Nimtrakoon, 2015).
-The challenge is, in most businesses, most of this value is stored inside the heads of a few key people of upper management.
-So, we need a method for getting it out of those heads and bringing it to life within the business itself.
+Suppose the employees have a clear and adequate understanding of the values.
+In that case, they will reflect the same behaviour and attitude in the organisation to achieve the determined goals and objectives.
+Innovative ideas must achieve their implementation stage to generate desired outcomes and results.
+The need to capture and maximise that intellectual capital in a sustainable and sellable way can cause a sufficient increase in its value (Nimtrakoon, 2015).
+The challenge is, in most businesses, most of this value is stored inside the heads of a few key people in upper management.
+So, we need a method to get it out of those heads and bring it to life within the business itself.

 The Innovation Value Pyramid is an effective framework for embedding value in the organisation through different levels of innovation.
-Cultural reform can be facilitated to support the productivity and quality in the operations of the firm.
+Cultural reform can be facilitated to support the productivity and quality of the firm's operations.
 Thus, it is necessary that before embedding values in the organisational culture, the employers have comprehensive knowledge of the concerns and opinions of the employees.
-Leaders or executives play a significant part in making the employees aware of the need for innovation for embedding value in the business.
+Leaders or executives play a significant part in making the employees aware of the need for innovation to embed value in the business.
 Although such innovation also seems to have high product risk in the market, there is also a large possibility of benefits for the business.
-Therefore, to determine the probability of the risk and success of the innovation, it is necessary for the executives to conduct a comprehensive market assessment.
-Such an assessment will help in determining whether the particular innovative idea should be implemented or not with respect to its value.
+Therefore, to determine the probability of the risk and success of the innovation, the executives must conduct a comprehensive market assessment.
+Such an assessment will help in determining whether the particular innovative idea should be implemented or not for its value.